moonstream-to/awesome-web3-games/README.md

  - [Rumble Arcade](https://play.rumblearcade.io/) - a tactical PvP squad-battler.
 Build your team to battle other players.
 Developing on [Beam](https://onbeam.com/). `browser game` `in development`

 ## Extraction Shooter
-  - [Deaddrop](https://midnightsociety.com/deadrop) - free-to-play first-person Vertical Extraction Shooter set in a dark and violent future where the 80s never ended. `PC` `in development` `pre-alpha`
   - [Engines of Fury](https://www.eof.gg/) - a free to play top-down extraction shooter set in a post-apocalyptic dystopia.
 Escape from Tarkov meets Diablo style of game. `in development`
   - [Shrapnel](https://www.shrapnel.com/) - 1st moddable AAA extraction shooter set in a not-so-distant future.
 The game is on Avalanche. `PC` `in development` `early access`